Sequoioideae

-Sequoioideae, commonly referred to as redwoods, is a subfamily of coniferous trees within the family Cupressaceae, that range in the northern hemisphere.
+Sequoioideae, commonly referred to as redwoods, is a subfamily of coniferous trees within the family Cupressaceae that range in the northern hemisphere.
 It includes the largest and tallest trees in the world.
-The trees in the subfamily are amongst the most notable trees in the world and are common ornamental trees.
+The trees in the subfamily are amongst the most distinctive trees in the world and are common ornamental trees.
 The subfamily reached its peak of diversity during the early Cenozoic.
+They are fast-growing trees that live in temperate climates such as Mediterranean and humid subtropical climates.
+Three living species are known, the coast redwood (Sequoia sempervirens), the giant redwood (Sequoiadendron giganteum) and the dawn redwood (Metasequoia glyptostroboides).
+While the coast redwood and the giant redwood are found in the western United States, the dawn redwood is known from China.

 Description

 The three redwood subfamily genera are Sequoia from coastal California and Oregon, Sequoiadendron from California's Sierra Nevada, and Metasequoia in China.
 The redwood subfamily contains the largest and tallest trees in the world.
-These trees can live for thousands of years.
+The trees can live for thousands of years.
 Threats include logging, fire suppression, and burl poaching.

 Only two of the genera, Sequoia and Sequoiadendron, are known for massive trees.
+Sequoia sempervirens and Sequoiadendron giganteum are evergreen species.
 Trees of Metasequoia, from the single living species Metasequoia glyptostroboides, are deciduous, grow much smaller (although are still large compared to most other trees) and can live in colder climates.